Monitor accounts online

 - Don’t ignore your snail mail.
 Make sure you aren’t receiving unsolicited credit cards or collection notices for products and services you never purchased.

 - Exercise caution when clicking on websites and emails.
-Thieves have become expert in forging the look of legitimate sites.
+Thieves have become experts in forging the look of legitimate sites.

 - If you typically do your banking in person at a nearby branch, consider creating an online account.
 You’ll be able to closely monitor account activity and spot breaches quickly.
 You could also prevent a thief from opening an account in your name.

 - Get account alerts.
-Ask your financial institution or brokerage house representative if the institution provides account activity notifications and how to implement them.
 Alerts will notify you about activity on your account.
-Review alerts immediately can protect against fraudulent activity on your account.
+Reviewing alerts immediately can protect against fraudulent activity on your account.

 - Check your last login date.
-When you logon, your last logon date is displayed on the People's United Bank welcome page.
 Always check this date to ensure someone else is not using your account.

 - Register your computer.
 Not only will this make logging on to your account quicker, it reduces the chance that the answers to your security questions will be compromised.